iamemhn/check-dnssec-signatures/README.md

 A 8 2 86400 20200505151009 20200405143739 9123 iamemhn.link. yaPrQpXR47XGfziAXlqfTV/s3ZkahbpafgZFZWQUaterIgW2/uwcRhi5 nKCiTtdIIvrKyvY35yhETxxHlvYZtPheF1dv9nwlpSoo5J7GzbIlrhwL 5axRaxX7BRu/sqCJ7HwGWOodEhv2h4IQ248WA84j2LiNjsTQ7nRK0Fpm UvA=
 ```

+This example looks for the `A` `RR` for name `iamemhn.link`,
+requesting DNSSEC to retrieve both the `RR` and `RRSIG`.
-with the first line being the response `RR`, and the second long line
+The answer's first line is the response `RR`, while the second
-the accompanying `RRSIG`.
-The expiration date comes first
+(long) line is the accompanying `RRSIG`.
+The expiration date
-(`2020-05-05Z15:10:09`) and the inception date comes next
+comes first (`2020-05-05Z15:10:09`) and the inception date comes next
+(`2020-04-05Z14:37:39`), just after cryptographic algorithm and checksum,
+the record time-to-live information, and before the Zone Signing Key number.

-(`2020-04-05Z14:37:39`).
-Modern DNS servers like BIND9 have ways
+Modern DNS servers like [BIND9](http://www.isc.org/bind) have ways
 to ensure new `RRSIG`s are inserted regularly.
 Nevertheless, being
 able to monitor the validity is part of a robust DNSSEC operation.

 This command-line utility helps checking `RRSIG` validity
 for *all available* `RR` and `RRSIG` of one or more names, typically
-a domain name (`iamemhn.link`) but any resolvable name
+domain names (`iamemhn.link`) but any resolvable name
 (`www.iamemhn.link`) as well.
 Results are presented as either
 a CSV report or a JSON object describing, for each name
 and *every* RR type found, the inception and expiration dates for
 the `RRSIG`s, and whether or not they are soon to expire within
 the requested number of days.
+These formats are easier to consume
+for network monitoring tools.

 When several domains are given as arguments, information for
-each one is queried in a separate concurrent thread.
+each one is retrieved in a separate concurrent thread, reducing
+latency and improving performance if using multiple cores.

 ## Check if RRSIG expire in less than a day